Soto Zen Buddhism in North America

 And as an aside he came here originally as a minister for one of the official Sotoshu temples, where the beatnicks and then hippies were seen as, well, too often dirty, and pretty much always annoying.
-Also, a Zen center is either a lay, or a mixed lay and ordained community, but always lay-oriented, rather than a monastic or even a temple, and that the Zen center has become the principal gathering place for Zen practice in North America, that has had consequences.
+Also, a Zen center is either a lay, or a mixed lay and ordained community, but always lay-oriented, rather than a monastic or even a temple.
+And it is the Zen center that has become the principal gathering place for Zen practice in North America, with significant consequences.

 Now, either of these are arbitrary dates, but using them we can say the new era of an American Soto Zen Buddhism began.
 Using that date Soto Zen is at the most ninety-six old here, although we could equally say sixty-five years.
 In either case, a blink of the eye by the count of most social transformations.

-I think it critical to acknowledge at the same time a divide between the official Japanese Sotoshu, which remains largely for Japanese or Japanese descent people, and is quite conservative in the sense of alignment with Japanese Soto norms and the converts, mostly of European descent, although in recent years marking the beginnings of interest among African Americans, some Native Americans, more Latinx (there’s actually an enormous interest in South America, particularly Brazil, but just beginning here), and just to keep things interesting people of Japanese or other East Asian (and some South Asian) descent but who are in a very real sense also “Western converts.”
-Their, our, Soto remains largely independent of the Sotoshu, and are wildly experimental, and I would say continue at least in spirit that universalist feeling taught by Reverend Hunt.
+I think it critical to acknowledge at the same time a divide.
+On the one hand the official Japanese Sotoshu, which remains largely for Japanese or Japanese descent people, and is quite conservative in the sense of alignment with Japanese Soto norms.
+And on the other, the converts, mostly of European descent, although in recent years marking the beginnings of interest among African Americans, some Native Americans, more Latinx (there’s actually an enormous interest in South America, particularly Brazil, but just beginning here), and just to keep things interesting people of Japanese or other East Asian (and some South Asian) descent but who are in a very real sense also “Western converts.”
+Their, our, Soto remains largely independent of the Sotoshu, is wildly experimental, and I would say continues at least in spirit that universalist feeling taught by Reverend Hunt.